bAmrish/daily-programmer/README.md

 If you do find solutions that could be improved (in readability or maintainability) or in any other way please raise a PR with your solution.

+### Running the solutions
+You can run each solution class individually.

+> NOTE: You need to enable java `assert` keywords by passing -ea -enableassertions flag to the jvm.

 ### Problems solved so far...

 - [Yahtzee Upper Section Scoring](src/it/depends/challenge/_2019/_11/_11/yahtzee/YahtzeeScoring.java)